PyxelM/alucinara/content/fauna/2nd realm/amphibia/g’athre.md

 The nostrils, technically "Toxiphores," release poisonous gas when the animal is threatened.
 The high Alucinarium content within it may cause [phantasmarrhoea](illnesses/phantasmarrhoea.md) in high doses, but usually the victim will only experience hallucinations from the substance before they die from the other compounds within the gas.

 ### Legs
 Their hind legs are 2 times as long as their front legs, but fold into a more comfortable position when sitting.
-These legs are used to escape prey.
+These legs are used to escape prey.`

----
-# Names
-Proto-Morellic: *Ghasreh* `/ˈgʱäs̠.rɛç̠/`

-Sarvaran: *Zhásra* `/ˈʒás.ɾa/`

-Stonechild Imperial: *Zháhra* `/ˈʒáh.ra/`